 By the 1920s, the humble chocolate cake had become mainstream, and manufacturers began to sell the recipe outright.
 O. Duff and Sons released the first boxed chocolate cake, ready to eat – no baking required.
 And in 1947, Betty Crocker released a pre-made chocolate cake mix.
 Ultimately, making chocolate cake became more straightforward.
 Almost anyone could do it, even if they lacked experience in the kitchen.

-The way to celebrate Chocolate Cake Day is deliciously simple and perfect.
+The way to celebrate National Chocolate Cake Day is deliciously simple and perfect.

 Then when you get home, go ahead and go all out and serve yourself up a big old slice of chocolate cake for dessert, and then eat it first.
 After all, when it comes to dessert you really shouldn’t wait, who knows what could happen during dinner!
-Chocolate Cake Day is all about this delicious treat, so don’t make yourself shirk one opportunity to wrap your lips around another delectable bite of this cocoa rich concoctions!
+National Chocolate Cake Day is all about this delicious treat, so don’t make yourself shirk one opportunity to wrap your lips around another delectable bite of these cocoa-rich concoctions!